-HPE was tops for the only category Cisco couldn’t claim: data centre servers – the largest segment of enterprise infrastructure, accounting for nearly $34 billion in spend.
+HPE was tops for the only category Cisco couldn't claim: data center servers – the largest segment of enterprise infrastructure, accounting for nearly $34 billion in spend.
 But even here Synergy Research says Cisco has been steadily increasing its market share.

 Jeremy Duke, Synergy Research Group founder and chief analyst, says Cisco remains ‘in a league of its own'.

 “Across these hardware-oriented product areas, HPE is the only broad-based challenger to Cisco's dominance and it has been steadily increasing its share of the market,” Duke says.

 “However, what we are now seeing is the strong growth of cloud, hosted and collaborative software solutions, which is introducing competition from non-traditional areas and causing market boundaries to blur,” he adds.

 HPE was second to Cisco in Ethernet switching – the second largest segment, according to Synergy – and routers, and its US$3 billion acquisition of Aruba last year has seen it jump into second place in enterprise WLAN – the fastest growing segment – as well.